duan-le/Universities-Covid-Dashboard/README.md

 # HackTogether2020 - COVID Overflow
-An attempt by a group of university students to rechange the way people cope with their depression during COVID-19.
+An attempt by a group of university students to rechange the way people cope with their depression during COVID-19.\
+A deployed version can be found [here](https://universities-covid-dashboard.herokuapp.com/).

+## Technologies
+Front-end was developed using HTML, CSS, JavaScript, and Bootstrap.\
+Back-end was developed using PHP, MySQL, and Python.

-# Team
+## Team
 - Jessie Guo
 - Duan Le
 - Jane Shen